-Authority: IC 13-15-2; IC 13-17-3-4; IC 13-17-3-11 Affected: IC 13-11-2; IC 13-14-8 Sec.
-1. (a) The definitions in IC 13-11-2, 326 IAC 1-2, 326 IAC 2-7, and 326 IAC 2-8 apply throughout this rule.

-(b) A source may limit its potential to emit by complying with the specific restrictions and conditions listed in this rule.
+Affected: IC 13-11-2; IC 13-14-8

+- Sec.
+1. (a) The definitions in IC 13-11-2, 326 IAC 1-2, 326 IAC 2-7, and 326 IAC 2-8 apply throughout this rule. - (b) A source may limit its potential to emit by complying with the specific restrictions and conditions listed in this rule.
 A source electing to comply with this rule shall apply to the commissioner for a source specific operating agreement.
-A source issued a source specific operating agreement under this rule is not subject to 326 IAC 2-6.1 unless otherwise required by state, federal, or local law A source issued a source specific operating agreement pursuant to this rule is not subject to 326 IAC 2-5.1 or 326 IAC 2-7.
+A source issued a source specific operating agreement under this rule is not subject to 326 IAC 2-6.1 unless otherwise required by state, federal, or local law.
+A source issued a source specific operating agreement pursuant to this rule is not subject to 326 IAC 2-5.1 or 326 IAC 2-7. provided the source specific operating agreement limits the source's potential to emit below the applicability thresholds for 326 IAC 2-5.1 or 326 IAC 2-7.
 Until the commissioner has issued an operating agreement for a source that would otherwise be subject to 326 IAC 2-5.1, 326 IAC 2-6.1, 326 IAC 2-7, or 326 IAC 2-8, the source is subject to all applicable requirements of those rules.
-A source complying with this rule may at any time apply for a permit under 326 IAC 2-5.1, 326 IAC 2-6.1, 326 IAC 2-7, or 326 IAC 2-8.

-(c) The owner or operator of a source seeking an operating agreement shall submit a request to the commissioner.
-The request shall include all information necessary for the commissioner to verify that the source meets the applicable restrictions and conditions specified in this rule, including the following:

-(1) Identifying information.
+A source complying with this rule may at any time apply for a permit under 326 IAC 2-5.1, 326 IAC 2-6.1, 326 IAC 2-7, or 326 IAC 2-8. - (c) The owner or operator of a source seeking an operating agreement must submit a request to the commissioner.
+The request must include all information necessary for the commissioner to verify that the source meets the applicable restrictions and conditions specified in this rule, including the following: - (1) Identifying information.

-(2) A description of the following:

-(A) The source's:

-(i) nature;

-(ii) location;

-(iii) design capacity; and

-(iv) typical operating schedule.

-(B) The nature and amount of regulated pollutants emitted in the prior twelve (12) months.

-(C) How the source will comply with the applicable restrictions and conditions specified in this rule.

-(3) Certification by a responsible official that the source shall comply with all applicable conditions of this rule.

-The request shall be signed by a responsible official who shall certify that the information contained therein is accurate, true, and complete.
-Any applicable fees specified in this rule shall be submitted with the request.

-(d) If the commissioner determines that the source meets the applicable restrictions and conditions specified in any applicable section of this rule, the commissioner shall issue the operating agreement.
-The operating agreement shall:

-(1) specify the source specific restrictions and conditions applicable to the source; and

-(2) establish specific monitoring and reporting requirements.
+- (2) A description of the following: - (A) The source's: - (i) nature; - (ii) location; - (iii) design capacity; and - (iv) typical operating schedule. - (B) The nature and amount of regulated pollutants emitted in the prior twelve (12) months. - (C) How the source will comply with the applicable restrictions and conditions specified in this rule. - (3) Certification by a responsible official that the source shall comply with all applicable conditions of this rule.
+The request must be signed by a responsible official who certifies that the information contained therein is accurate, true, and complete.
+Any applicable fees specified in this rule must be submitted with the request. - (d) If the commissioner determines that the source meets the applicable restrictions and conditions specified in any applicable section of this rule, the commissioner shall issue the operating agreement.
+The operating agreement must: - (1) specify the source specific restrictions and conditions applicable to the source; and - (2) establish specific monitoring and reporting requirements.

 Any source for which the commissioner has issued a source specific operating agreement shall provide annual notice to the commissioner stating that the source is in operation and certifying that its operations are in compliance with applicable sections as specified in the operating agreement.
-This notice shall be submitted no later than January 30 of each year.
+This notice must be submitted no later than January 30 of each year.